AbdullahIqbal26904/payroll-backend/updates.md

 This feature completes the requested bank-focused reporting functionality, enabling seamless processing of direct deposits through your banking system.

+## Recent Updates (September 14, 2025)

+### Enhanced ACH Banking Logic

+We've implemented the requested improvements to the ACH banking logic with the following enhancements:

+1. **Primary Account Management**:
+   - Implemented rule: Only one bank account per employee can be designated as primary
+   - When a new account is set as primary, all other accounts are automatically set to non-primary
+   - When updating an existing account to be primary, all other accounts are automatically updated

+2. **Direct Deposit Control**:
+   - Implemented rule: Only one bank account per employee can have direct deposit enabled
+   - When a new account has direct deposit enabled, all other accounts automatically have direct deposit disabled
+   - When updating an existing account to enable direct deposit, all other accounts are automatically updated

+3. **Technical Implementation**:
+   - Enhanced `addBankingInfo` and `updateBankingInfo` methods in the banking controller
+   - Added database transaction support to ensure data consistency
+   - Implemented comprehensive validation for business rules
+   - Created detailed documentation in `/docs/ach-banking-updates.md`

+These enhancements ensure that the banking information management system properly enforces the business rules for primary accounts and direct deposits, preventing conflicts and ensuring consistent bank payment processing.

 Please review this proposal and let me know if you need any clarification or have additional requirements to discuss.